cdparks/minray/README.md

 ## Completed extra credit
 1. Shadow rays - I showed this at the presentation.
 2. Soft shadow for area light source - This is new.
-The updated final images in in images/final/ have area lights, so this should be easy to verify.
+The updated final images in images/final/ have area lights, so this should be easy to verify.

 ## Files included in archive: